 At LSU stained glass was treated conceptually as an extension of easel painting or other of the graphic arts.
 We referred to our free-hanging projects as autonomous panels – autonomous in the sense that they were self-contained and not subordinate to client or architecture or sun angles or budget as are the commissioned projects that now dominate my time.
 From his undergraduate studies at Yale with Wilhem deKooning and Josef Albers (who himself had re-invented stained glass during his Bauhaus days) and post-graduate work in Japan with Ikuo Hirayama and Takahiko Fujita, Dufour inspired a simultaneously intellectual and intuitive approach to stained glass design in his students.

 These autonomous panels were not undertaken lightly.
-Line drawings, temperature studies, color renderings, figure/ground analyses, etc., etc. had to survive Paul’s thorough critiques and the almost certain revisions he demanded.
+Line drawings, temperature studies, color renderings, figure/ground analyses, etc., etc. had to survive Paul’s blistering scrutiny and the almost certain revisions he demanded.
 Before precious sheets of glass could be checked out and cut, our designs had to earn Paul’s final approval.
 During the first semester we were forbidden to use full- or half-sheets of glass, but rather had to rummage through the scrap bins for left-overs created by upper class members.
 Once completed each autonomous panel and its maker had to submit to another, even more grueling critique.
 But gladly submit we surprisingly did.
 We learned a lot about art, stained glass and you-never-could-predict-what from Paul’s wide ranging commentaries.
-I often skipped other classes in order to sit in on more of Paul’s critiques.
+Some of us regularly skipped other classes in order to sit in on more of Paul’s critiques.